thephoeron/LLTHW/resources/donations.md

 Donations are accepted from individuals via PayPal, Bitcoin, or Litecoin.
 Corporate entities wishing to sponsor this project have additional options, terms, and conditions.

 Please note: I welcome feedback, criticism, content suggestions and contributions to this project, however, I cannot and will not show any favoritism to feature or content requests from those who provide donations over those who do not.
-This site, its content and source-code are made freely available under the terms of the MIT License.
+This site, its content and source-code are made freely available under the terms of the MIT License, except for the book text which is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nd/4.0/">Creative Commons Attribution-NoDerivatives 4.0 International License</a>.

 ## PayPal